-The University of Eastern Finland, Karelia University of Applied Sciences, and Savonia University of Applied Sciences will provide the bioeconomy specialisation education in Eastern Finland 2020-2022.
+The University of Eastern Finland, Karelia University of Applied Sciences, and Savonia University of Applied Sciences have provided the bioeconomy specialisation education in Eastern Finland since 2018.
 Education is targeted for the people who work, or will be working, in the field of bioeconomy in companies, consultation or promotion tasks, or as vocational teachers, or who operate in the public sector to promote bioeconomy.
 The training is suited for entrepreneurs or individuals who aim to become entrepreneurs in the field of, for example, bio-based production and raw material procurement for bioproducts.
 The applicants must have a suitable university degree or other degree suitable for the field of bioeconomy.

 After completing the studies, students will: